selabhvl/dat110public/project4/partA.md

 ![](assets/markdown-img-paste-20181028082134355.png)

+The PIR sensor has three legs.
+Motion can be detected by reading the left leg.
+The middle leg should be connected to 5V (+) and the right leg should be connected to GND (-).

 - Two pushbuttons for entering an entry code.
 The order in which the buttons are pushed represents the entry code

 ![](assets/markdown-img-paste-20181028082117798.png)

 ![](assets/markdown-img-paste-20181028082117798.png)

+You can study the light-controller example to understand how to connect and control a push button.

 ### Actuators